plewis/plewis.github.io/phylogenetics/lab-revdiv.md

     clock_rate.setValue(1.0)
     moves[nmoves++] = mvSlide(clock_rate, delta=1.0, tune=true, tuneTarget=0.4, weight=1.0)

-This adds a parameter **<tt>clock_rate</tt> **with a vague Exponential prior (rate 0.01) and starting value 1.0.
-The move we're using to propose new values for this parameter as well as the <tt>birth_rate</tt> parameter is a _sliding window move_, which you are familiar with from your MCMC homework.
-The value **<tt>delta</tt>** is the width of the window centered over the current value, and we've told RevBayes to tune this proposal during the burnin period so that it achieves (if possible) an acceptance rate of 40%.
+This adds a parameter `clock_rate` with a vague Exponential prior (rate 0.01) and starting value 1.0.
+The move we're using to propose new values for this parameter as well as the `birth_rate` parameter is a _sliding window move_, which you are familiar with from your MCMC homework.
+The value `delta` is the width of the window centered over the current value, and we've told RevBayes to tune this proposal during the burnin period so that it achieves (if possible) an acceptance rate of 40%.
 The weight determines the probability that this move will be tried.
 At the start of the MCMC analysis, RevBayes sums the weights of all moves you've defined and uses the weight divided by the sum of all weights as the probability of selecting that particular move next.

 ### Set up the substitution submodel